whaiao/aswf-slp/setups/VSCode_to_Maya_connection.md

 ## Ensure Maya's pip is working on Linux systems
 If you run into any error like this trying to install other packages in Maya: `pip is configured with locations that require TLS/SSL, however the ssl module in Python is not available.`
-This might be a workaround for you (assuming you installed conda).
+This might be a workaround for you (assuming you installed conda, i.e. `sudo dnf install conda -y`).

 ```bash
 # check if this fails and returns a SSL error
 /usr/autodesk/maya{yourVersionHere}/bin/mayapy -m pip -U pip